 Our plan fulfils UK obligations, as an ICAO Member State, by supporting their

-Global Aviation Safety Plan (GASP) and our own
+Global Aviation Safety Plan (GASP) and the UK's own

 State Safety Programme (SSP).

 We are also integral to a European-wide safety regime, with the